geopjr-forks/heroku-buildpack-tor/README.md

 # To use free .herokuapp.com domain

-The free .herokuapp.com domain automatically redirects to HTTPS, but you can use a custom port to circumvent this.
+The free .herokuapp.com domain automatically redirects to HTTPS, which will normally break your visit to your onionsite, but you can use a custom port to circumvent this.
 Add the following to your torrc.erb (referred to above):
 ```
 HiddenServicePort <pick-a-port> 127.0.0.1:<your-port>